luminus-framework/luminus/resources/md/database.md

 ### Working with HugSQL

-HugSQL uses plain SQL to define the queries.
-The comments are used to supply the function name and a doc string for each query.
+HugSQL takes the approach similar to HTML templating for writing SQL queries.
+The queries are written using plain SQL, and the dynamic parameters are specified using Clojure keyword syntax.
+HugSQL will use the SQL templates to automatically generate the functions for interacting with the database.

 Conventionally the queries are placed in the `resources/sql/queries.sql` file.
 However, once your application grows you may consider splitting the queries into multiple files.

 The format for the file can be seen below: